Yellow storage boxes on shelving

 Without a standardized process, there can be inconsistencies between your team members, which will make managing your inventory difficult, if not impossible.

 Create a standardized checklist for your inventory auditing process.
-You can't expect your team to complete the inventory count accurately if they are each following a different process.
+You can't expect your team to complete the dispensary inventory count accurately if they are each following a different process.

 FIFO Keeps Products Shelf-Stable